 Artists might want to check out the website for the Ohio Arts Council

 .
-Of particular interest is a searchable database of grant and work opportunities
+Of particular interest is information for grant and work opportunities

 for artists.
 There are also some announcements, proposals, scholarships, and grants at the

 Art Deadlines List.